Ignite your Off Season with a winter pilgrimage to Tasmania's stimulating south.

 EAT

-Fresh seafood, cool-climate wines, fungi-laden tunnels and abundant fruit orchards make Hobart and the south an unmissable food and drink destination.
+Fresh seafood, cool-climate wines, fungi-laden tunnels and abundant fruit orchards make southern Tasmania and Hobart in winter an unmissable food and drink destination.

 The south of the state has a tantalising variety of fine dining restaurants, wine bars and cafes.

-If you like your wines lo-fi, you’ll love dining out in the south.
+If you like your wines lo-fi, dining out is sure to be top of your things to do in Hobart.
 Pair your natty wine with dishes crafted by some of the state’s best chefs showcasing southern small-farm produce.

 Find stillness by a glacial lake, sink into an outdoor hot tub under the stars or settle into heritage luxury in the heart of the city.